sudo-invers/simple-inventory-management/README.md

 # simple-inventory-management
-must for practice than practical use
+most for practice than practical use